 Hand coffee grinders are great for small quantities, but an electric coffee grinder is better for espresso grinds and larger quantities.
 One word of caution would be to avoid high-speed bladed coffee grinders.
 As they generate heat that can have an adverse effect on the end result.

-Secondly what we are about to suggest here is meant as a guide only.
-The most important outcome is that the coffee is enjoyed.
-Individual tastes vary but it is widely accepted that for a non pressurised brewing method a ratio of 60g of coffee to 1 litre of water is a good starting point.
+Secondly, what we are about to suggest here is meant as a guide only.
+The most important outcome is that the roasted coffee is enjoyed.
+Individual tastes vary but it is widely accepted that for a non-pressurised brewing method a ratio of 60g of coffee to 1 litre of water is a good starting point.

 The extraction of the flavours and aromas in the coffee bean relies on the interaction of the bean particles and their environment.
 Therefore many variables exist that can influence the final result of your brewed coffee beans.

 Discard that water and place the dripper on the cup or server, add the ground coffee, wet the grinds with water at 93°C, wait 30 seconds.
-Slowly pour the first third of the brew water onto the coffee ensuring all the grounds are covered, repeat two more times aiming for an overall brew time of 3-4 minutes.
+Slowly pour the first third of the coffee brew water onto the coffee ensuring all the grounds are covered, repeat two more times aiming for an overall coffee brew time of 3-4 minutes.
 We also leave the brewed coffee to cool slightly.
-At cooler temperatures more flavours can be appreciated.
+The coffee brew will release more intricate flavours at cooler temperatures.